 Active Atoms and Interstitials in Two-dimensional Colloidal Crystals

-Kilian Dietrich, Ivo Buttinoni, Giovanni Volpe & Lucio Isa
+Kilian Dietrich, Giovanni Volpe, Muhammad Nasruddin Sulaiman, Damian Renggli, Ivo Buttinoni & Lucio Isa

-We study experimentally and numerically the motion of a self-phoretic active particle in two- dimensional (2D) loosely-packed colloidal crystals at fluid interfaces.
-Two scenarios emerge de- pending on the interaction between the active particle and the lattice: the active particle either navigates throughout the crystal as an interstitial or is part of the lattice and behaves as an active atom.
-Active interstitials undergo a run-and-tumble motion, with the passive colloids of the crystal acting as tumbling sites.
-Instead, active atoms exhibit an intermittent motion, which stems from the interplay between the periodic potential landscape of the passive crystal and the particle’s self- propulsion.
-Our results shed new light on the behaviour of dense active phases and constitute the first step towards the realization of non-close-packed crystalline phases with internal activity.
+We study experimentally and numerically the motion of a self-phoretic active particle in two-dimensional loosely packed colloidal crystals at fluid interfaces.
+Two scenarios emerge depending on the interactions between the active particle and the lattice: the active particle either navigates throughout the crystal as an interstitial or is part of the lattice and behaves as an active atom.
+Active interstitials undergo a run-and-tumble-like motion, with the passive colloids of the crystal acting as tumbling sites.
+Instead, active atoms exhibit an intermittent motion, stemming from the interplay between the periodic potential landscape of the passive crystal and the particle’s self-propulsion.
+Our results constitute the first step towards the realization of non-close-packed crystalline phases with internal activity.